Interferometry of black holes with Hawking radiation: Hawking radiation in Kerr-de Sitter spacetime

-As the state of Hawking radiation, we adopt the Unruh-Hawking vacuum state which will be defined in the next subsection B. To specify this state, we first introduce the up mode and the dn mode; the mode $\varphi^\text{up}$ has support only in the region II and $\varphi^\text{dn}$ has support only in the region I,\footnote{The modes of the wave equation are normalized with respect to the inner product
+\anno{To express the vacuum condition for the Unruh-Hawking vacuum, } we first introduce the up mode and the dn mode; the mode $\varphi^\text{up}$ has support only in region II, and $\varphi^\text{dn}$ has support only in region I (see the left panel of Fig.~2)\footnote{The modes of the wave equation are normalized with respect to the inner product

-where $\Sigma$ is a spacelike or null hypersurface and $d\sigma^\mu$ is the volume element on this surface. } and they are defined by imposing their asymptotic forms at the past event horizon as
+where $\Sigma$ is a spacelike or null hypersurface and $d\sigma^\mu$ is the volume element on this surface.}; they are defined by imposing their asymptotic forms at the past event horizon as